401. LIBRARY GOAL FOR FACILITIES AND EQUIPMENT

 Board Policy 423 (Adopted 4-90)

 The Library's mission to help educate, enrich, entertain and inform can be visually demonstrated through the incorporation of public art in library facilities.
 The Library Board sees public art as a tangible expression of community, an inspiration to citizens and a statement of civic pride.
-As a standard practice, the Library Board will seek to incorporate fine art and artistic architectural elements in Library buildings when constructing facilities.
+As a standard practice, the Library Board will seek to incorporate fine art (that is, visual art such as paintings, sculpture, photographs, graphics, etc. created primarily for aesthetic purposes and judged for its beauty and meaningfulness) and artistic architectural elements in Library buildings when constructing facilities.